Gardening Group

 - 2 min read

-It’s a delight to walk through the woodlands at this time of year and discover both gardens at their absolute best.
+It’s always a delight to walk through the woodlands at this time of year and discover both gardens at their absolute best.
 Bursting with colour, fragrance and healthy growth, they are a wonderful attraction for visitors and a testament to the dedication and hard work of our volunteers.

 In Castle Wood Rose Garden, the volunteers dead-headed the roses, trimmed the underplanting, weeded the beds and carried out much-needed path clearance on the access slope from the woodland.
 This has improved both the appearance and accessibility of the garden, making it even easier for visitors to enjoy the stunning displays.